 If the sample has what looks like grains of rice in it, this could be a sign of tapeworms.
 A green color could be from eating too much grass or a gall bladder issue.
 A grey, orange, or yellow stool could indicate problems in the pancreas, liver, or other biliary issues.
 Black and tarry or streaky red could indicate bleeding in the upper GI tract or a cut or injury to your dog’s anus.

 In addition to color, the shape, form, and consistency of the dog diarrhea can give your vet clues.
-If your dog has small bowel movements several times a day that are runny, this could be a sign of an inflamed large bowel.
+If your dog has small bowel movements several times a day that are runny, or have a jelly consistency, this could be a sign of an inflamed large bowel.

 If the sample is oddly shaped, has white or colored flecks, or you can see solid objects in the sample, your dog has most likely eaten something he shouldn’t have or could have a tapeworm.